jaydenw4157/github-tutorial/README.md

 ---
 ## Workflow & Commands
 1. Whenever you are working on git, the main commands you would to edit are:
-* `git add file.md` will add the file you edited to the stage to be committed
+* `git add file.md` will add the files you edited to the stage to be committed
 * `git add.` will add all files changed to your current/entire repository, while `git add --all` will include all changes made, including deleted files
-* `git commit -m "message"`will take a snapshot of the files(which should green) on stage.
-The message should describe what you did/ whqt you changed in the snapshot
+* `git commit -m "message"`will take a snapshot of the files(which should be green) on stage.
+The message should describe what you did/ what you changed in the snapshot
 * `git push -u origin master` is used to push your commits onto your repo in github
 * If you ever initialize in the wrong repository/folder, use `rm -rf .git` to remove the hidden folder

 2. While coding in a repository here are some commands used in order to keep track of your work:
-* Use `git status` to show which files are staged to be committed
+* `git status` shows which files are staged to be committed
-* Use `git log` to show a list of all previous commits to keep track of your work
+* `git log` shows a list of all previous commits to keep track of your work
 * `git diff` is used for you to see the difference between your current code and all of your previous commits

 3. When forking and cloning a repository, the steps to do it are: